 3. By entering, all entrants grant RMG a non-exclusive, irrevocable worldwide, royalty-free licence to use, reproduce, modify, adapt, and publish any image entered into the competition:(i) in exhibition displays, in relation to both the Insight Astronomy Photographer of the Year 2018 competition, exhibition, touring exhibition and related future exhibitions, performances and displays.

 ii) in promotional, press, marketing materials, including social media and RMG’s website, to promote and publicize the competition, exhibition and touring exhibition, as well as future related exhibitions.
 This may include publication in the BBC Sky at Night Magazine or its promotional calendar, in international and national media publications and online.
 Your contact details may be shared with the Museum Press Office, should additional information be required.

 (iii) as part of RMG educational programmes or digital media, in order to introduce and promote the understanding of astronomy to a wider audience.

 (iv) in any RMG publications about the competition, exhibition and future related exhibitions.
 These may be produced by RMG, or under license to a third party (who reserves the right to further sub-license such publications) in all editions, languages, territories and media, for which you will receive a free copy of the first UK print edition that your image appears in (limited to one copy per entrant, regardless of the number of images).

 (v) for use in planetarium shows developed and distributed by RMG.

-(vi) for any other marketing, promotional or press purposes at the sole discretion of RMG, in relation to the Insight Astronomy Photographer of the Year competition and exhibition and more generally to promote the understanding of astronomy in general terms as RMG sees fit.
+(vi) for any other marketing, promotional or press purposes at the sole discretion of RMG, in relation to the Insight Astronomy Photographer of the Year competition, exhibition and touring exhibition and more generally to promote the understanding of astronomy in general terms as RMG sees fit.